 Chicken has a light taste that shouldn’t be overwhelmed by woods that are too heavy.
 That being said, fruity flavors work well to complement the lean taste of the meat.

-With that in mind, here are some woods that are recommended.
+With that in mind, here are some woods I’d recommend:

-- Hickory: Hickory burns hot and slow to give meats a taste that is sweet and almost bacon-y in flavor.
-Because it tends to be strong, use the wood sparingly, especially if you’re smoking a smaller bird.
+- Hickory: Hickory burns hot and slow to give meats a taste that’s sweet and almost bacon-y in flavor.
+Because it tends to be strong, hickory should be used sparingly, especially if you’re smoking a smaller bird.
 Consider mixing hickory chips with cherry to give your chicken a great taste.

 - Apple: Applewood has a mild, fruity taste that works well with chicken and other birds.
-It will need to burn a long time to permeate the meat effectively.
+It’ll need to burn a long time to permeate the meat effectively.

 - Peach: Peach has a light, fruity taste that gives chicken a southern tang.
 It burns hot and long.
-It is best to use peach wood when it’s fresh as its flavor will fade quickly.
+It’s best to use peach wood when it’s fresh, as its flavor will fade quickly.

 - Cherry: Cherry wood’s sweet, mild flavor is great for chicken and works particularly well when combined with hickory.
 It burns hot for a relatively long amount of time.

-- Pimento: Pimento is not easy to find, but if you can get your hands on it, it makes a great jerk chicken.
+- Pimento: Pimento isn’tt easy to find, but if you can get your hands on it, it makes a great jerk chicken.

 - Pecan: Pecan gives chicken a great nutty flavor.
 It works especially well when mixed with fruit woods.

-While these are some of the best woods for smoking chicken, there are also woods that are not recommended.
-These are as follows:
+While the above are some of the best woods for smoking chicken, there are also woods that aren’t recommended.
+They are as follows:

-- Mesquite: Mesquite has a strong, smokey, concentrated flavor that can overwhelm chicken.
+- Mesquite: Mesquite has a strong, smoky, concentrated flavor that can overwhelm chicken.

-- Cedar: Cedar has a strong flavor that is good for fatty fish like salmon.
-It is not recommended for poultry.
+- Cedar: Cedar has a strong flavor that’s good for fatty fish like salmon.
+It isn’t recommended for poultry.